5 Days in Dubrovnik Itinerary [2025 Update]

 When it’s time to go back to your hotel, take a bus back from Pile gate, or get into a taxi and head home.
 Your first day is over.

-Later on, when you need a need a delicious, refreshing ice cream (or one of the best crepes in the city), visit Dolce Vita, a pastry shop on Naljeskoviceva street 1a (click here for Google Maps link).
+Later, treat yourself to a refreshing ice cream or one of the best crepes at Dolce Vita on Nalješkovićeva Street 1a (click here for Google Maps link).

 The architecture is amazing, make sure to pay attention to all details!